431st Aerial Refueling Squadron (TAC)

 use of the "flying boom" and the "probe and drogue" (or

 "basket") method.
-As time went by, SAC chose the boom as
+As time went by, the Strategic Air

 some TAC aircraft (like the F-105) could use either.
 SAC

-used KB-29s until replaced by the purpose built types and TAC
+used KB-29s until replaced by the purpose built types (KC-97

-used KB-50s, which were all equipped with the drogue.
+and KC-135) and TAC used KB-50s, which were all equipped with

-conversions of TB-50Hs.
-PACAF and USAFE also had KB-50s.
+KB-50Ks were conversions of TB-50Hs.
+PACAF and USAFE

 The 431st AREFS was formed on January 8, 1957 at Turner AFB, Georgia.
 Equipped with KB-50J and KB-50K the unit became fully operational in June of that year.
 In July of 1958 the 431st came under control of the 4505th Aerial Refueling Wing (head quartered at Langley AFB, Virginia).
 The following July the unit moved to Biggs AFB.
 For the next several years the 431st along with her sister KB-50 units supported TAC operations throughout the world, but the time would come when SAC and the ANG would take over that function.
 In October 1963 the 4505th was deactivated and the 431st AREFS came under control of the 4440th Air Delivery Group.
 By March of 1965, the 431st was the last KB-50 unit and on the 8th of that month it too closed up shop.

 The KB-50J (49-0372)

 on display at the Pima Air & Space Museum in Tucson,